apache/jena-site/source/documentation/inference/__index.md

   methods, particularly <code>ModelFactory.createInfModel</code>. </p>

 #### Accessing inferences
-<p>Finally, having created a inference model then any API operations which access
+<p>Finally, having created an inference model, any API operations which access
   RDF statements will be able to access additional statements which are entailed from the bound data by means of the reasoner.
 Depending on the reasoner these additional <i>virtual</i> statements may all be precomputed the first time the